Nashuva Logo

 Q: So is Nashuva a synagogue, or what?

 Q: If I go, will I be asked for money?
 For membership?
+Are their any dues?

 Q: I went to synagogue as a kid and it was boring.
 Is Nashuva boring?